devansh-jain-2002/Web3.0-task/Assignment2/README.md

 Used the `mulDiv` function from the tutorial given in the resources.
 The function `getCompoundInterest` calculates the compound interest from Principal, Rate and Time , and uses the `mulDiv` function to prevent overflow.
 The Principal is first multiplied by 1e18 and then the final amount to pay is divided by 1e18 to improve precision.
-The function `reqLoan` assign in the `loans` mapping , the due amount of the creditor who called the function.
+The function `reqLoan` assigns in the `loans` mapping , the due amount of the creditor who called the function.
 ## How to use the contract
 In the Remix IDE ,
 First compile the code according to a compiler version given in the second line.